scottpetrovic/personal-blog/content/posts/2023-building-krita-from-source.md

 1. Download the 4.4.1 release from here (get the tar.xz archive and extrace it anywhere): https://github.com/harfbuzz/harfbuzz/releases/tag/4.4.1
 2. Extract the folder in your downloads
 3. Make a new folder called something like "harfbuzz-build".
-Open the termaimal up in this build folder
+Open the terminal up in this build folder
 4. run the cmake command in it to get it ready: cmake -S ../harfbuzz-4.4.1 -B .
 5. If all is good with that build it: sudo make install